 The Honourable Ahmed Hussen, Minister of Immigration, Refugees and Citizenship, has expanded opportunities for temporary foreign workers by adding 2,000 more spots to the Provincial Nominee Program.
 These new openings cater to existing temporary foreign workers in intermediate-skilled roles (National Occupation Code C), enabling them to transition to permanent residency and enhance worker security.

-These additional spaces under the Provincial Nominee Program complement other immigration programs, including the Atlantic Immigration Pilot and the recently launched Rural and Northern
+This step aligns with the Minister’s commitment to augment pathways for permanent residency, facilitating eligible candidates’ full integration into Canadian society.
+These supplementary slots in the Provincial Nominee Program complement other immigration initiatives like the Atlantic Immigration Pilot and the recently introduced Rural and Northern Program.

-Need assistance?
-Contact us today or complete our free assessment form to find the right Immigration program for you!
+For inquiries or support, reach out to us today or complete our complimentary assessment form to identify the appropriate Immigration program for your needs!